Analgesics

 Rimantadine for COVID-19

-Rimantadine has been reported as potentially beneficial for treatment of COVID-19.
-We have not reviewed these studies.
-See all other treatments.
+Rimantadine has been reported as potentially beneficial for COVID-19 in the following studies.
+We have not reviewed rimantadine in detail.

 Lim et al., Anti-SARS-CoV-2 Activity of Adamantanes In Vitro and in Animal Models of Infection, COVID, doi:10.3390/covid2110111